Red River campaign: Battle of Pleasant Hill

-Taylor did not learn of Banks's retreat until dawn the next day; he then ordered an immediate pursuit with Brigadier-General Thomas Green's cavalry.
+Taylor did not learn of Banks' retreat until dawn the next day; he then ordered an immediate pursuit with Brigadier General Thomas Green's cavalry.
 When they came upon Banks' line of battle near the town of Pleasant Hill, Taylor had the cavalry retreat a mile and wait for the infantry to arrive, which started arriving shortly after noon.
-Since the infantry had marched forty five miles in thirty-six hours, Taylor let them rest for two hours before ordering an attack.
+Since the infantry had marched 45 miles in 36 hours, Taylor let them rest for two hours before ordering an attack.

-At 4 p.m. the next day, Confederate Brigadier-General Thomas J. Churchill's arriving infantry started the attack on the Union forces.
+At 4:00 pm the next day, Confederate Brigadier General Thomas J. Churchill's arriving infantry started the attack on the Union forces.
 Churchill thought he was sending them into the Union flank, but it was actually the center.
 Confederate cavalry also miscalculated positions and suffered heavily from flank fire.
 Churchill's men did succeed in collapsing this Union center position, but this also brought his men into the middle of a U-shaped position, with A. J. Smith's unused divisions forming the base of the "U".
-Though part of the advanced Union right had also collapsed, the forces of Smith and Mower next launched a counterattack and, joined by neighboring regiments, they routed Taylor's men from the vicinity of Pleasant Hill.
+Though part of the advanced Union right had also collapsed, the forces of Smith and Mower next launched a counterattack, and joined by neighboring regiments, they routed Taylor's men from the vicinity of Pleasant Hill.
 Some cannon were recaptured.

 Short of water and feed for the horses, not knowing where his supply boats were, and receiving divided opinions from his senior officers, Banks ordered a rapid retreat downriver to Natchitoches and Grand Ecore.
 Both sides at the Battle of Pleasant Hill suffered roughly equal casualties of 1,600.
 It was a tactical victory for the Federals, but a strategic Confederate one because the Union army retreated following the battle.

+More than 2,000 Union soldiers were captured during the battles of Mansfield and Pleasant Hill, many of whom were marched to Camp Ford near Tyler, Texas, where they were held until their release during subsequent prisoner exchanges between the Union and Confederate armies, or until their deaths there from disease or malnutrition.